Wisconsin Native Butterflies

 There are 2 ways to find a butterfly — enter the all or part of the butterfly name in the

-search box in the navigator bar or, refine your search by selecting the butterfly 'group'
+search box in the right side of the screen or, refine your search by selecting the butterfly 'group'

 from the drop-down list on the left!